NEW ZEALAND

 Hohepa Tamehana

-Hohepa Tamehana (Tūhoe) was born in 1969 and raised at Opotiki.
-Moved to Lower Hutt, studied at Taita College, worked at Ford Motor Company.
+Hohepa Tamehana (Tuhoe) was born in 1969 and raised at Opotiki.
+He moved to Lower Hutt, studied at Taita College, worked at Ford Motor Company.
 He taught in Masterton and became tutor of Te Whanau Whanui Ki Wairarapa.
 In the mid 90s he taught at the bilingual Clover Park Mddle School in Manukau.

-He currently lives in the Bay of Plenty, but travels frequently to Canada, Hawaii & USA.
-In 2007 he is director of a talent agency and doing a Bachelor of Matauranga Maori.
+In 2007 he was director of a talent agency and doing a Bachelor of Matauranga Maori.

-He has been involved in traditional Maori performing arts for 20 years,
+He has been involved in traditional Maori performing arts since the 1980s,

 performing Kapa Haka throughout New Zealand, Australia and North America.